ardolynk-reborn/frontend-mentor/recipe-page-main/README.md

 ### What I learned

-The hardest changes of this lesson were connected with lists and table formatting.
+The hardest challenges of this lesson were connected with lists and table formatting.
 To center list markers vertically we need to put an item content into a span then apply some specific style attributes.

 ```html
   <ul>